iamRichardCN/iamRichardCN/README.md

 ### Hi there 👋

 ### 🔭 I’m a Data analyst currently transitioning into the MLOps and cloud computing
-### 🌱 I’m a  currently working on MLOps projects, using tools like AWS, Jenkins, and Ansible.
+### 🌱 I’m a  currently working on MLOps projects, using tools like MLFLOW, and Docker.
-### 🌱 I’m learning to use containerization technologies like Docker and Kubernetes.
-### 👯 I’m looking to collaborate on exciting software projects using MLOps principles.
+### 👯 I’m looking to collaborate on exciting data based projects using MLOps principles.
 ### 📫 How to reach me: iamrichardcn@gmail.com